-A party wishing to challenge the arbitration award has to file an application to the District Court requesting the annulment of the award.
-In international commercial arbitration, the application has to be filed within a period of three months from the date of notification of the award.
+A party wishing to challenge the arbitration award must file an application to the District Court requesting the annulment of the award.
+In international commercial arbitration, the application must be filed within a period of three months from the date of notification of the award.